W Store

 The Outcome:

-It now feels like a proper brand, not just a nice shop.
+W Store now feels like a proper brand, not just a well-curated shop.

-Everything from the window to the Instagram feed feels connected, which makes the whole experience stronger.
+Everything feels joined up, from the window display to the Instagram feed.

 Why This Matters: